evmiguel/mobileFlashcards/README.md

 # Mobile Flashcards Project Submission
 This is Erika Miguel's submission for the Mobile Flashcards Project for the Udacity React Nanodegree program.
-This app was created with `create-react-native-app`
+This app was created with `create-react-native-app` and was tested on iOS Simulator, Android Simulator, and an Android Pixel 2.

 # Pre-requisites
 1. Install all app dependencies with `yarn install`